hlb8122/keyserver-rust/README.md

 Each of the parameters above can be overloaded via command line (replacing `_` with `-`).
 Additionaly, `config` can be passed via command line to specify a configuration file at a custom location.

-A full list of commandline arguments can be viewed via `keyserver --help`
+A full list of command line arguments can be viewed via `keyserver --help`

 ### Running